lmullen/lincolnmullen.com/content/courses/christianity.2019/index.md

 This class will be a combination of lecture, discussion, and in-class assignments.
 Come to class having read the assigned material and be prepared to discuss those readings in class.
 You must have a copy of the texts assigned for each day available in class.
 On any day for which there is a reading assignment but not a short writing assignment (i.e., most days), you should write down two questions or comments on any of the assigned readings and bring them to class.

-You are always welcome to visit me during office hours.
+You are always welcome to talk with me during office hours.
 While you can drop in, I strongly encourage you to [book an appointment](/page/office-hours/).
-If the scheduled times don't work for you, [email me](mailto:lmullen@gmu.edu) to suggest a few other times that would work for you.
+If the scheduled times don't work for you, [email me](mailto:lmullen@gmu.edu) and suggest a few other times that would work for you.

 These books are required.
 Other readings will be available on Blackboard or through the GMU libraries.